CairoGarb/crowdfunding-pp/README.md

 - Bookmark: simple interaction, changing the color of the icon and the text of "Bookmark" to "Bookmarked".
 - Select Reward: this button opens the same menu as "Back this Project", the difference is that already selects the same plan of the "Select Reward" button you pressed.
 - Thank You Message: a message that appears after each pledge and, also, when the max budget is achieved.
-- Mobile Menu: simple interation aswell, a menu bar that only appears in smaller screens that open the nav bar.
+- Mobile Menu: simple interation as well, a menu bar that open the navigation that only appears in smaller screens.
 - Progress Bar: is not a interaction per se, but shows the total backed in a percentage way.

 ### Screenshot